The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 The Muiraquitã: a living symbol

-Muiraquitã is neither a relic nor a fixed legend.
+The Muiraquitã is neither a relic nor a frozen legend.

-It is a living symbol, still present in certain contemporary practices, and bearer of a worldview based on alliance, protection and transmission.
+It is a living symbol, still present in some contemporary practices, and carries a worldview based on alliance, protection, and transmission.

-Today, the Muiraquitãs are found mainly in the form of frogs, which have become emblematic.
+Today, Muiraquitãs are mainly found in the form of frogs, which have become emblematic.

-The frog represents luck and protection, linked to water, the source of life.
+The frog represents luck and protection, in connection with water, the source of life.

-Ancient fish or turtle forms exist in old stories, but they are extremely rare today.
+Ancient forms such as fish or turtles exist in old tales, but they are extremely rare today.

-Even today, the legend of Muiraquitã continues to be passed down in the Amazon.
+Even today, the legend of the Muiraquitã continues to be passed down in the Amazon.

 The amulet symbolizes cultural resilience and connection to nature, and still inspires artisans and jewelry designers today.

-It has become a timeless symbol, linking the history of the Icamiabas to modern creations.
+It has become a timeless symbol, connecting the history of the Icamiabas with modern creations.

 At Amazonikaa, we invite you to experience this legend with our collection of handmade Fairtrade jewelry.
 Each piece is: